mscrnt/TextAdventure/README.md

 ## Installation
 1. Clone the repository and ensure Python 3.7+ is installed.
+2. Create a virtual environment using `python -m venv venv`.
-2. Install PySide and other dependencies using `pip install -r requirements.txt`.
+3. Install PySide and other dependencies using `pip install -r requirements.txt`.
-3. Run the game using `python main.py`.
+4. Run the game using `python main.py`.

 ## How to Play
 Begin by creating your character, select a world to start in, and navigate the game using intuitive text commands.
 Engage with the game using text commands, with the AI assistant interpreting your inputs for immersive interactions.